Dmitri Shostakovich: Second denunciation

 The restrictions on Shostakovich's music and living arrangements were eased in 1949, when Stalin decided that the Soviets needed to send artistic representatives to the Cultural and Scientific Congress for World Peace in New York City, and that Shostakovich should be among them.
-For Shostakovich, it was a humiliating experience, culminating in a New York press conference where he was expected to read a prepared speech.
+For Shostakovich it was a humiliating experience, culminating in a New York press conference where he was expected to read a prepared speech.
 Nicolas Nabokov, who was present in the audience, witnessed Shostakovich starting to read "in a nervous and shaky voice" before he had to break off "and the speech was continued in English by a suave radio baritone".
 Fully aware that Shostakovich was not free to speak his mind, Nabokov publicly asked him whether he supported the then recent denunciation of Stravinsky's music in the Soviet Union.
 A great admirer of Stravinsky who had been influenced by his music, Shostakovich had no alternative but to answer in the affirmative.
 Nabokov did not hesitate to write that this demonstrated that Shostakovich was "not a free man, but an obedient tool of his government."
 Shostakovich never forgave Nabokov for this public humiliation.
-That same year, he was obliged to compose the cantata Song of the Forests, which praised Stalin as the "great gardener".
+That same year, he composed the cantata Song of the Forests, which praised Stalin as the "great gardener".

 Stalin's death in 1953 was the biggest step toward Shostakovich's rehabilitation as a creative artist, which was marked by his Tenth Symphony.
 It features a number of musical quotations and codes (notably the DSCH and Elmira motifs, Elmira Nazirova being a pianist and composer who had studied under Shostakovich in the year before his dismissal from the Moscow Conservatory), the meaning of which is still debated, while the savage second movement, according to Testimony, is intended as a musical portrait of Stalin.
 The Tenth ranks alongside the Fifth and Seventh as one of Shostakovich's most popular works.
 1953 also saw a stream of premieres of the "desk drawer" works.

-During the 1940s and 1950s, Shostakovich had close relationships with two of his pupils, Galina Ustvolskaya and Elmira Nazirova.
+During the 1940s and 1950s Shostakovich had close relationships with two of his pupils, Galina Ustvolskaya and Elmira Nazirova.
 In the background to all this remained Shostakovich's first, open marriage to Nina Varzar until her death in 1954.
 He taught Ustvolskaya from 1939 to 1941 and then from 1947 to 1948.
 The nature of their relationship is far from clear: Mstislav Rostropovich described it as "tender".
 Ustvolskaya rejected a proposal of marriage from him after Nina's death.
 Shostakovich's daughter, Galina, recalled her father consulting her and Maxim about the possibility of Ustvolskaya becoming their stepmother.
 Ustvolskaya's friend Viktor Suslin said that she had been "deeply disappointed by [Shostakovich's] conspicuous silence" when her music faced criticism after her graduation from the Leningrad Conservatory.
 The relationship with Nazirova seems to have been one-sided, expressed largely in his letters to her, and can be dated to around 1953 to 1956.
 He married his second wife, Komsomol activist Margarita Kainova, in 1956; the couple proved ill-matched, and divorced five years later.